-Sigal’s daughter physician who could not find any objective cause for her pain concluded it is psychosomatic pain given her daughter diagnosis of autism.
-Sending her away with no solution, as Sigal testifies, seriously affected the entire family quality of life, especially her daughter who suffered tremendously.
-Not accepting this physician observation Sigal described later at the interview how she found a specialist who found a source for the pain, an autoimmune disease of the vagina which usually manifest differently and therefore was not even considered.
-Sigal’s daughter case illustrates how wrong perceptions of autism coupled with ignorance about sensory difference of autistic individuals is a barrier to quality healthcare services.
-Mitigating this barrier requires above all acknowledgement in the sensory difference, not stigmatizing pain as an emotional manifestation and willingness to explore uncommon manifestations of diseases.
+Sigal’s daughter’s physician, who could not find any objective cause for her pain, concluded it was psychosomatic pain given her daughter’s diagnosis of autism.
+Sending her away with no solution, as Sigal testifies, seriously affected the entire family’s quality of life, especially her daughter, who suffered tremendously.
+Not accepting this physician’s opinion, Sigal described later in the interview how she found a specialist who discovered the cause of the pain, an autoimmune disease of the vagina that usually manifests differently and therefore was not even considered.
+Sigal’s daughter’s case illustrates how incorrect perceptions of autism, coupled with ignorance about the sensory differences experienced by individuals with autism, act as a barrier to quality healthcare services.
+Mitigating this barrier requires above all an acknowledgment of these sensory differences, not stigmatizing pain as an emotional manifestation, and having a willingness to explore uncommon manifestations of diseases.

-Another example was conveyed by Jude, an autistic woman who is the mother of an adult autistic son and an activist in the autism field, who is quoted above.
-When discussing her and her son’s experiences with physicians she delayed on the sensory difference as for her it was a major barrier:
+Another example was conveyed by Jude, an autistic woman who is the mother of an adult autistic son and an activist in the autism field, who was also quoted above.
+When discussing her and her son’s experiences with physicians, she focused on the sensory differences, as for her this represented a major barrier:

 “The measurement of pain.
-‘Yes… 1 to 10 how much that hearts you?’
+‘Yes… 1 to 10 how much that hurts you?’
 What does it mean between 1 to 10?
-My one and your one is not the same, my 10 and you 10 is not the same […] I really like to pet, my son can stand it.
+My 1 and your 1 is not the same, my 10 and your 10 is not the same […] I really like to pet, my son can stand it.
 It hurts him.
 It physically hurts him.
 You will ask him 1 to 10 he will say 11.
 On the other hand, I walked around with a broken arm for a month, and it didn’t hurt.
 It was uncomfortable.
 What is pain?”
-(Jude, an autistic individual a mother of an adult autistic son and an activist)
+(Jude, an autistic individual, a mother of an adult autistic son, and an activist.)

-Jude, as an autistic woman who seeks for the literal meaning (see above article 4.1.5) of the pain scale could not understand how such different experiences of pain can be measured so subjectively.
-She explained that in hers and her son’s case this measurement is completely inaccurate giving two extreme examples: petting which can cause serious pain to her son, and on the other hand fracture that caused her minimal inconvenience.
-Finishing with the question ‘what is pain?’
-Jude challenged the idea subjective report of pain could be used when examining autistic individuals.
-In other words, the reliance on the common neurotypical pain scale to conclude on the health issue in autistic adults could result in wrong impression and diagnosis.
-The fact that clinicians are unaware of this difference is a barrier to healthcare.
+Jude, as an autistic woman who seeks the literal meaning (see above, article 4.1.5) of the pain scale, could not understand how such different experiences of pain could be measured so subjectively.
+She explained that in her and her son’s case, this measurement is completely inaccurate, giving two extreme examples: petting, which can cause serious pain to her son, and on the other hand, a fracture that caused her minimal inconvenience.
+Finishing with the question ‘what is pain?’, Jude challenged the idea that subjective reports of pain could be used when examining autistic individuals.
+In other words, a reliance on the pain scale that is commonly used with neurotypical individuals to determine health issues in autistic adults could result in an incorrect impression and diagnosis.
+The fact that clinicians are unaware of this difference is a barrier to healthcare for individuals with autism.